AdobeDocs/audience-manager.it-IT/help/using/features/destinations/cookie-destination-options.md

 ---
-description: In Generatore di destinazione, la sezione Configurazione contiene i campi Dominio cookie e Publish Data To.
+description: In Generatore di destinazione, la sezione Configurazione contiene i campi Dominio cookie e Pubblica dati in.
 Queste ti consentono di creare regole per determinare se una destinazione imposta un cookie o restituisce un cookie.
-Cookie Domain (Dominio cookie) e Publish Data (Dati) Per lavorare in modo indipendente l’uno dall’altro e sono facoltativi.
+Cookie Domain (Dominio cookie) e Publish Data (Pubblica dati) Per lavorare in modo indipendente l’uno dall’altro e sono facoltativi.
 Puoi creare una destinazione di cookie senza utilizzarne una.
 seo-description: In Destination Builder, the Configuration section contains the Cookie Domain and Publish Data To fields.
 These let you create rules to determine if a destination sets a cookie or returns a cookie.
 Cookie Domain and Publish Data To work independently of each other and are optional.
 You can create a cookie destination without using either of them.
 seo-title: Optional Settings for Cookie Destinations
 solution: Audience Manager